 It is a very controversial subject.
 Many shrimp breeders saw Ghost shrimp attack and eat other shrimp.
 I am not talking about aggressive species like Macrobrachium Lanchesteri.
 Some people claim that even Palaemontes paludosus are capable to do that.

-Palaemontes paludosus has very small claws which are not meant for hunting down prey.
+Palaemontes paludosus has very small claws that are not meant for hunting down prey.
 Nonetheless, it does not mean that they cannot catch a sick or dying animal and eat it.

 Do Ghost Shrimp eat Snails?